 Wire Transfers and ACH Transfers Enter the Money Moving Landscape

 This resulted in the creation of the first regional Automated Clearing House network.
 The creation of several others eventually resulted in NACHA, which sounds like something that goes well with cheese but actually stands for the National Automated Clearing House Association (go figure).
-NACHA is not a government organization but rather, a composition of private industry and public sector partners who use the ACH network to process payments.
+NACHA is not a government organization.
+Rather, NACHA is a composition of private industry and public sector partners who use the ACH network to process payments.

 What is an ACH Payment?

 So what does ACH transfer mean, anyway?
 ACH stands for Automated Clearing House.
-This type of payment is a way to move money between financial institutions using a specific ACH network that is manned by ACH operators.
-These operators actually are engaged in sending money throughout the business day in batches over the Automated Clearing House Network.
+ACH payment moves money between financial institutions using the specific ACH network.
+The ACH operators send money throughout the business day in batches over the Automated Clearing House Network.

 How Does an ACH Payment Work?

-ACH payments are the only type of payment network that can handle push and pull transactions—something that wire transfers cannot do.
-An ACH credit is used to deposit funds in a recipient’s account.
+ACH payments are the only type of payment network that handle push and pull transactions—something that wire transfers cannot do.

-Conversely, an ACH debit is used to take funds from a paying account.
-For instance, a subscriber paying for a subscription service or a homeowner or renter making bill payments.
+Conversely, an ACH debit takes funds from a paying account.
+For instance, a subscriber paying for a subscription service or a homeowner or renter making utility bill payments.

 Involved Parties

-The bank initiating an ACH transaction is called the Originating Depository Financial Institution, or ODFI.
-The bank receiving the transaction is called the (drumroll please) Receiving Depository Financial Institution or RDFI.
+The bank that initiates an ACH transaction is the Originating Depository Financial Institution, or ODFI.
+The bank that receives the transaction is the (drumroll please) Receiving Depository Financial Institution or RDFI.
 The bridge between them is the network of ACH operators who operate through the Federal Reserve Bank or a different participating clearinghouse.

 In simplest terms, a clearinghouse works like this: party A wants to send party B money.
 Between them is party C, who will make sure that both parties honor their obligations and execute the contractual arrangement.
 C will do this by collecting money from A and then paying it out to B, rather than A just giving B the money.